khalidfahmy98/Login-SignUp-RememberMe-Script/README.md

 This a simple loign / sign up script created with oop php

-some of classes in this project is dynamic and got ability to copy into any another project based .
+some of classes in this project are dynamic and you can copy each of them into any  project

 sql injection in pdo connection is protoected and good .